yuval-ro/guides/choco/choco.md

 ## Package Management

-### Installation <!-- package-installation -->
+### Installation

-To install a new packages, run:
+To install a new package, run:
 ```powershell
 choco install firefox -y
 ```

-The `-y` flag will auto-accept any prompted installation disclaimer.
+> The `-y` flag will auto-accept any prompted installation disclaimer.

-Note that Choco will look up the Chocolatey Community Repository for any packages corresponding with your query.
-You can even supply a regex such as '`fire*`'.
+> Choco will look up the [Chocolatey Community Repository](https://docs.chocolatey.org/en-us/community-repository/) for any packages corresponding with your query, where You can even supply a regex such as '`fire*`'.

 It is a good practice to run the `search` command before installing, so you can select the exact package you are looking for:
 ```powershell